Strategic Stoicism

 “The best revenge is to be unlike him who performed the injury.”—Marcus Aurelius, Meditations 6.6

 Strategic Response: I assess the insult as a potential threat vector.
-If it undermines mission, authority, or discipline, I respond with calibrated force, verbal, reputational, or physical to neutralize its effect, never from vanity, always from necessity.
+If it undermines mission, authority, or discipline, I respond with calibrated force—reputational or physical—to neutralize its effect, never from vanity, always from necessity.
 If it poses no threat, I ignore it as I would a leaf in the wind.

 “Insult is a probe.
 If it breaches nothing of value, it is wind.
-If it threatens order, I strike, not from ego, but from duty.”—@Sweaty.PhD
+If it threatens order, I strike, not from ego, but from duty.”—The Strategic Stoic

 Reputation: